dessn/BiasValidation/README.md

 # The next step is to actually produce the confidence intervals.
 This will run the confidence_interval.py script on the output of the validation runthroughs
 [ confidence_interval ]
-plot = True # Optional, defaults to False.
+plot = true # Optional, defaults to False.
 Whether or not to plot the confidence ladder / region w0 = -1 # Required.
 Can be either a single value or a list.
 Specifies for which value of w0 we wish to validate Om = 0.3 # Required.
 Can be either a single value or a list.
 Specified for which value of Om we wish to validate